Public Water Supply Protection Areas are defined in the Drinking Water Regulations at 310 CMR 22.02. The regulatory wording is also provided below.

 Interim Wellhead Protection Area (IWPA)

 The protective radius required around a public water supply well or wellfield.
 For public water system wells with approved yields of 100,000 gpd or greater, the protective radius is 400 feet.
 Tubular wellfields require a 250 foot protective radius.
 Protective radii for all other public water system wells are determined by the following equation: Zone I radius in feet = (150 x log of pumping rate in gpd) - 350.
-This equation is equivalent to the chart in the Division's Water Supply Guidelines.
+This equation is equivalent to the chart in the Guidelines and Policies for Public Water Systems.
 A default Zone I radius or a Zone I radius otherwise computed and determined by the Department shall be applied to transient non-community (TNC) and non-transient non-community (NTNC) wells when there is no metered rate of withdrawal or no approved pumping rate.
-The default Zone I radius shall be 100 feet for TNC wells and 250 feet for NTNC wells.
+In no case shall the Zone I radius be less than 100 feet.

 That area of an aquifer which contributes water to a well under the most severe pumping and recharge conditions that can be realistically anticipated (180 days of pumping at approved yield, with no recharge from precipitation).
 It is bounded by the groundwater divides which result from pumping the well and by the contact of the aquifer with less permeable materials such as till or bedrock.
 In some cases, streams or lakes may act as recharge boundaries.
 In all cases, Zone II shall extend upgradient to its point of intersection with prevailing hydrogeologic boundaries (a groundwater flow divide, a contact with till or bedrock, or a recharge boundary).